ChristianZimpelmann/christianzimpelmann.github.io/_pages/about.md

 [//]: # My research is on the intersection of labor economics, behavioral economics, and household finance.

-I am interested in labor supply and financial decision of households, particularly aiming to gain a deeper understanding of the behavioral foundations underlying these choices and how they are influenced by the institutional environment.
-For my projects, I use advanced econometric and computational methods and utlilize both self-collected survey data and administrative data sets.
+I am interested in labor supply and financial decision of households, with a particular focus on the behavioral foundations underlying these choices and how they are influenced by the institutional environment.
+Methodologically, I use advanced econometric and computational methods and utlilize both self-collected survey data and large-scale administrative data sets.

 [//]: # I enjoy working on complex research projects that require advanced computational skills and state-of-the-art data science techniques.